 To ensure physical distancing can be maintained:

-- Limit the number of customers entering the store – the total number of people in your store, at any one time, including staff and customers, should not exceed one person for every four square metres.
+- Limit the number of customers entering the store – the total number of people in your store, at any one time, including staff and customers, should not exceed one person for every two square metres.
 Read about how to apply this rule.

 - Where safe and practical, each person should maintain a distance of no less than 1.5 metres between every other person.